I would have lost heart

 “Let us not be weary in doing good, for we will reap in due season, if we don't give up.”

-Somewhere in a long wilderness the threat changes shape.
-Early on it is the crisis — the loss, the upheaval, the thing that broke.
-But let it run long enough and the gravest danger is no longer the trouble.
-It is discouragement, the slow erosion that ends not in dramatic collapse but in a quiet giving up, a heart that simply stops expecting good.
-That is the edge David names with his trembling still.
-And against it he does the only thing that holds: he refuses.
-I will yet see the goodness of the LORD in the land of the living — not only in the next world, but in this one, where he can barely see a reason to believe it.
+That is the edge David names with his trembling still confident, and against it he refuses: I will yet see the goodness of the LORD in the land of the living, not only in the next world but in this one, though he can barely believe it.
 Make his refusal yours.
 Not because the evidence has changed, but because losing heart is a choice you do not have to make, and the harvest comes in due season to the ones who would not give up before it.
 The cruelest thing the wilderness could win is to get you to quit one season short of the reaping.
-Do not give it that.